Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 # Tokenomics Proposal: "Adaptive Capital "

 ## Background
-To briefly preface this proposal submission with some background context; we are essentially proposing an ecosystem level partnership between Regen Network and Protocol Labs.
-This comes from our teams desire to the gap between research and implementation.
+We are essentially proposing an ecosystem level partnership between Regen Network and Protocol Labs through the mutual funding of a Tokenomics DAO.
+This comes from our teams desire to bridge the gap between research and implementation.

 The proposal below outlines the current state of our implementation plan and we are soliciting discussion and feedback for further advancement.
 There is plenty of scope for improvement, which we trust will happen as we advance our work.
-We believe that the proposal submitted to PL can help lay strong research foundations; while Regen is fertile soil for grounded technical implementation.
+We believe that the proposal submitted to PL can help lay strong research foundations; while Regen is fertile soil for technical implementation that contributes to grounded impact in real communities.

 ---